bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 - Velocity
     Stream Juggler is the solution for real-time processing that means the system can handle events as soon as they are available inside the system without specific delay

-- Veriety
+- Variety
-    The platform components are ready-to-use and can be reorganized in different pipelines.
-Besides, the system  is compatible with diferent types of data sources, data storages, services and systems.
+    The platform components are ready-to-use and can be reorganized in various pipelines.
+Besides, the system  is compatible with different types of data sources, data storages, services and systems.